We produce mortality statistics in line with the Code of Practice for Statistics, which are free from any political interference.

 Populations for other time periods

-For other time periods, adjustments are made to annual population estimates.
-For example, for monthly populations, we calculate an annual population centred on the midpoint of the month using two years' worth of population estimates (or where these are not available, population projections).
+For other time periods, adjustments are made to interpolate between annual population estimates based on how far a target date is between the dates of the two closest annual population estimates.
+For example, for monthly populations, we calculate an interpolated population centred on the midpoint of the month using two years' worth of population estimates (or where these are not available, population projections).
 For the first half of the year (January to June), populations for the current year and the previous year are used; for the second half of the year (July to December), populations for the current year and the following year are used.

 (i) is the age group